mfractor/mfractor.content/Using Visual Studio Mac: 5 Handy Hidden Tools/readme.md

 ![Using go to matching brace](img/go-to-matching-brace.gif)

 ## Edit Project File – `Right click on project and Edit Project File`
 Sometimes we need to open our project files (.csproj), maybe to change some Nuget versions or tinker with some hidden configurations.
-You used to have to go out to the finder and dig around to open it in a text editor, and even once you found it `.csproj`s were scary and editing a live file could get weird.
+You used to have to go out to the finder and dig around to open it in a text editor, and even once you found it, `.csproj`s were scary and editing a live file could get weird.

-But project files are getting simpler and IDEs are getting smarter.
+Project files are getting simpler and IDEs are getting smarter.
 XML is fun again!
 Right click the project and click `Edit Project File` and you're up and running.

 ![Accessing the edit project file feature](img/edit-project-file.png)